skysqlinc/skysql-docs/docs/Using AWS Azure GCP private VPC connections/Setting up Azure Private Link.md

 12. After reviewing the settings, click the "Create" button.

-After creation, Azure will begin provisioning the new Endopint.
+After creation, Azure will begin provisioning the new Endpoint.
 Once the provisioning is complete, you can inspect the details of your newly created endpoint by clicking the "Go to Resource" button, or by navigating again to the "Private Link Center | Private endpoints" page.
 On the details page, you will see a link to the "Network Interface" that was created for the endpoint.
 This network interface will have a private IP address that you can use to connect to the SkySQL service.